Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements

-In our experiments, we compare Algorithm~\ref{alg:PrivacyPreserving} to two benchmarks, akin to several classical algorithms developed in the online resource allocation literature~\cite{li2021online,online-agrawal}, with additional information on users' utility and budget parameters.
+In this section, we provide more details on two of the benchmarks (i.e., the \emph{Stochastic Program} and \emph{Dynamic Learning SAA} benchmarks) to which we compare our revealed preference algorithms in our experiments.
+Both these benchmarks are akin to several classical algorithms developed in the online resource allocation literature~\citep{li2021online,online-agrawal} and assume access to additional information on users' utility and budget parameters.
 In particular, the first benchmark assumes knowledge of the distribution $\D$ from which the budget and utility parameters are drawn, as is the case for an algorithm that sets expected equilibrium prices.
 The second benchmark assumes that users' utility and budget parameters are revealed to the central planner when they enter the market and can be used to set prices for subsequent users.
 We mention that these algorithms are solely for benchmark purposes, and thus we do not discuss the practicality of the corresponding informational assumptions of these benchmarks.
 We also reiterate that, as opposed to these benchmarks, the price updates in Algorithm~\ref{alg:PrivacyPreserving} only rely on users' revealed preferences rather than relying on additional information on their budget and utility parameters.

 \paragraph{Stochastic Program:}

 We begin with the benchmark wherein the distribution $\D$ from which the budget and utility parameters are generated i.i.d. is known.
 In this case, the SAA Problem~\eqref{eq:SAA2} is related to the following stochastic program